Q. Is this resistance?

 Q. Which BMPs are working best in the field?

-In 2013, nearly three-quarters of the growers with a 2012 performance inquiry adopted a soybean rotation or a Genuity® SmartStax® RIB Complete™ corn hybrid.
+In recent years, a the majority of growers who have experienced a performance inquiry adopted a soybean rotation or a Genuity® SmartStax® RIB Complete™ corn hybrid.
 For the fields that rotated to soybeans, the agronomic benefits included not only effectively eliminating the high corn rootworm density, but also augmenting soil fertility and reducing residue build up, among others.
 In the fields where Genuity SmartStax RIB Complete corn hybrids were planted, we continued to see the technology demonstrating excellent control of corn rootworm.

 Q. How is Monsanto helping growers?